mariekesche/WebMapping/README.md

 # WebMapping
-Mapping information with html and css.
+Building a simple HTML Application with CSS and JSON.